 Second, there is a clear redshift dependence, with higher fractional gains toward earlier cosmic times (higher $z$).
 The fractional gain (averaged over k) increases monotonically from $\sim$135\% at $z=6.0$ to $\sim$450\% at $z=8.0$ for both parameters.
-This trend reflects the evolving character of reionization: at later times ($z \sim 6$) when reionization is well-advanced, the 21cm large-scale power and global ionization state provide strong constraints on the remaining parameters.
+This trend reflects the evolving character of reionization: at later times ($z \sim 6$), when reionization is well-advanced, the 21cm large-scale power and global ionization state provide strong constraints on the remaining parameters.
 At earlier times ($z \sim 8$) during the onset of reionization, the relationship between the first ionizing sources and the emerging ionized bubbles becomes increasingly critical, and the ability of cross-power to probe this connection yields proportionally larger information gains relative to what auto-power constrains.

-Third, the scale dependence shows that large scales ($k \lesssim 0.1$ Mpc$^{-1}$) provide minimal information gain, with fractional MI values near zero.
-At these scales, cosmic variance dominates both the 21cm and galaxy signals, and their correlation adds little beyond what each observable independently constrains.
-The information gain increases systematically toward smaller scales, reaching $\sim$290\% (averaged over $z$) at $k \sim 1.2$ Mpc$^{-1}$ and $\sim$370\% at the smallest scales probed ($k \sim 2.4$ Mpc$^{-1}$).
-These intermediate to small scales are where ionization morphology, bubble sizes, shapes, and their correlation with the underlying density field traced by galaxies, most directly manifests.
-The cross-power at these scales provides crucial constraints on how ionized regions grow around galaxies, information that complements the auto-power global characterization of the neutral fraction distribution.
+Third, the scale dependence shows that large scales ($k \lesssim 0.1$ Mpc$^{-1}$) provide minimal information gains, with fractional MI values near zero.
+On these scales, cosmic variance dominates both the 21cm and galaxy signals, and their correlation adds little beyond what each observable independently constrains.
+The information gain increases systematically toward smaller scales, reaching $\sim$290\% (averaged over $z$) at $k \sim 1.2$ Mpc$^{-1}$ and $\sim$370\% on the smallest scales probed ($k \sim 2.4$ Mpc$^{-1}$).
+These intermediate to small scales are where ionization morphology, bubble sizes, shapes, and their correlation with the underlying density field traced by galaxies, are most directly manifested.
+The cross-power on these scales provides crucial constraints on how ionized regions grow around galaxies; this information complements the auto-power global characterization of the neutral fraction distribution.
 Comparing the two parameters, $\langle 1+\delta_\mathrm{HI} \rangle$ shows slightly higher fractional gains than $x_\mathrm{HI}$ (by a factor of $\sim$1.03), though the difference is modest.
 The mean conditional MI values are 1.28 nats for $x_\mathrm{HI}$ and 1.30 nats for $\langle 1+\delta_\mathrm{HI} \rangle$, indicating comparable absolute information content from cross-power for both quantities.